Web Design NC III with TESDA

 -

-4Visual Hierarchy, Typography, and Colour3m
+4Visual Hierarchy, Typography, and Colour

 This lesson introduces visual hierarchy, typography, and colour as key elements of effective web design.
 Learners will explore how layout, text, and colour guide user attention, improve readability, and support accessibility.